Does Medicare Have a Deductible? What to Know about Part A, B, C, D

 - The Medicare Part B deductible applies annually.

 - Many Medicare Advantage (Part C) plans have a $0 deductible.
-Part D prescription drug plans can not exceed an annual deductible of $505 in 2023.
+Part D prescription drug plans cannot exceed an annual deductible of $590 in 2025.

-A deductible refers to the amount of money you must pay out of pocket for covered healthcare services before your health insurance plan starts to pay.
-A deductible can be based upon a calendar year, upon a plan year or — as is unique to Medicare Part A — upon a benefit period.
+A deductible is the amount you must pay out of pocket for covered healthcare services before your health insurance plan starts to pay.
+A deductible can be based on the calendar year, plan year or — as in Medicare Part A — benefit period.

 Like other types of health insurance, Medicare has deductibles.
-Every year, the costs associated with Medicare are adjusted, according to the Social Security Act.
+Every year, the costs associated with Medicare are adjusted.
 These costs also include:

 - Premiums